After three amazing visits to Orlando Florida and one to Anaheim, we think we’ve learned a thing or two about beating the queues at Disney.

 Beating the Queues at Disney

-The park opens at 9am.
+Park opening times vary with time of year and crowd levels but on our last trip the park opened at 9am.
 That is the time the rides start, the ticket booths and main Disney gates open before then.

 This was the queue for tickets when we arrived slightly after 8.30am.
 There wasn’t one.
 We bought our tickets and were straight through to the gates for the monorail holding area.

 We looked at every legitimate special offer on Disney tickets we could find and nowhere matched Disney’s own ticket prices.
-The heavily discounted tickets are dodgy, you may get part used tickets or admission as part of an employee’s family.
-I wouldn’t go there, too much at risk.
+The heavily discounted tickets can be dodgy, you may get part-used tickets or admission as part of an employee’s family.
+I won’t go there, too much at risk.

 As you enter the Magic Kingdom you pass through the square and Main St. USA.
 People stop to take photos of Cinderella’s castle and with the strategically located cast members, some even browse the shops.
 Don’t!
 You can do all that later.